MarcPozzo/MyProjects/Birds_Detection/Demonstration/Train_Lenet/README.md

 - drop_out.50 is a neural network trained in Train_your_tiny_images.ipynb
 	and Evaluate in evaluate_Lenet3C_on_tiny_pic.ipynb (after evaluating neural network please put it in ../../Materiels/Models)

-Train_4th_Chanel_Pic : in this folder we add a 4th chanel to the image and train it, we will explain it soon
+Train_4th_Chanel_Pic : in this folder we add a 4th chanel to the image and train it.

 ## Requirement